rachel-mclean/dig333-devlog/README.md

     * vim hello.py (create and open text file with py extension)
     * python hello.py (run python script)

-1. Documentation activity in Learn Computing
-    *

 The command line is much faster than clicking around in my directories.
 I'm excited to become more fluent in command line lingo.

+1. Documentation activity in Learn Computing
+    * One of my biggest regrets is not properly documenting the projects I made in the Davidson in Silicon Valley program.
+I made a lot of cool stuff but I don't remember the commands to run them or how to access them.
+This activity emphasized the importance of iteration and shared some really cool resources for documentation.
+I'll be sure to carefully document what I've learned this semester.

+## Week 2

+### Context

 ### Experiments

 <!-- List each Platt experiment / Monk recipe outcome, adding notes, photos, schematics, captions to show your work. -->